frienderman2/visPyGraph/README.md

 # Known Bugs
 - Sometimes shapes will unexpectedly draw when switching colors or shapes while still having another shape selected
   * Suggestion to address: always switch back to regular cursor when changing color, changing shape, or saving
-- Error messages will pile up in output window/console for a list access